State of Maharashtra Th. Kagal Police Station vs Manjunath Subbu Lamani — 411/2025

 Judge

 1-C.J.J.D.
-AND J.M.F.C.Kagal.
+And J.M.F.C.Kagal.

 Decision Date